Updated April 19, 2023

 - Lack of networking: Large Enterprises have forums (like the CII in India) and networks to share the latest information and trends in the supply chain management process.
-In contrast, SMEs are rather isolated.
+In contrast, SMEs are relatively isolated.
 Due to fear of competition, they are reluctant to share information among themselves.
 There is an urgent need for networking among SMEs.

 - Family-owned business: Most SMEs are either owned by individuals or families.
 The shareholding pattern is not diverse.
 So they tend to have a closed mindset regarding how the business should be run.
 They may not be open to ideas like Supply Chain Management.

-- Outsourcing the Supply Chain function: Some of the SMEs outsource their supply chain function mainly by purchasing the Supply Chain Management software and implementing Vendor Managed Inventory or reduced finished goods inventories by obtaining more accurate forecasts.
+- Outsourcing the Supply Chain function: Some SMEs outsource their supply chain function mainly by purchasing Supply Chain Management software and implementing Vendor Managed Inventory or reducing finished goods inventories by obtaining more accurate forecasts.
 This saves a lot of money, and they can leverage technology.
 However, it is a double-edged sword.
 Relying entirely on demand forecasts could spell disaster.
 Therefore, we should undertake a balanced approach.

 - E-Marketplace: Increasingly, businesses are moving towards sourcing materials online.
 The internet is becoming the market where people buy and sell materials.
 SMEs should try and leverage these opportunities as online businesses often have inbuilt Supply Chain Management tools.

-- Agility: SMEs should adopt supply chain practices that helps them to be agile and respond fast in this ever-changing marketplace.
-In fact, SMEs have an advantage over Large Enterprises when it comes to agility because of less bureaucracy and smaller size.
+- Agility: SMEs should adopt supply chain practices that help them be agile and respond quickly in this ever-changing marketplace.
+SMEs have an advantage over Large Enterprises regarding skill because of less bureaucracy and smaller size.
 Some of the latest tools used in the Supply Chain Management process are Lean practices, Six Sigma, and 5S Methodology.

 While it might seem like a lot of effort, especially for Small Enterprises, it is crucial that they carefully evaluate their supply chain management process.
 It is not necessary to use expensive software to have a good Supply Chain Management process.
-A well-defined supply chain management process will ensure that the supply chain works seamlessly from the producer to the consumer.
+A well-defined supply chain management process will ensure the supply chain works seamlessly from the producer to the consumer.